AdamsMcCall/DriftGame/README.md

 # DriftGame
-A quick runnergame about drifting in javascript.
+A quick runnergame about drifting in javascript using Phaser.